opiter09/Fossil-Fighters-Documentation/README.md

   column represents all digits except the last one, while the topmost row is for the last digit.
 So to find location 0x28, head to row 00000020 and column 08.

+Finally, here's a spot to credit those other than I who have figured stuff out:
+- APOPHENIA worked out the hit-based damage and FP values